sfrias/i2pberry/README.md

   List of ports you may want open:

+  7657 Console*

   4444 HTTP Proxy*

   4445 HTTPS Proxy*

   6668 IRC

   8998 Monotone

   7659 SMTP

   7660 POP3

-  * These are open by default, maybe you want to close them, I don't know.
+  *These are open by default, maybe you want to close them, I don't know.